gma1k/podtrace/doc/tracing-exporters.md

 # Tracing Exporters Setup Guide

-This guide provides detailed instructions for setting up and configuring each tracing exporter supported by `podtrace`.
+This guide provides detailed instructions for setting up and configuring each tracing exporter supported by `Podtrace`.

 ## Table of Contents